The Best Gift

 If creating lasting wealth is your priority, then you must tell your money what to do and see that it does precisely the same.

-Imagine an organization which does not keep its accounts nor has a balance sheet?
+Imagine an organization that does not keep its accounts nor has a balance sheet?
 How long do you think, such an organization will last?

 Not for long, isn't it?